isjeffcom/CUBE.gl-doc/docs/guide.md

 ### RoadSp

 A special type of road.
 Road render by this method will have significant lower performance compare to Road().
 But it can attach a built-in visual effect animation.
-Call ` new CUBE.GeoJsonLayer(name, geojson).RoadSp(options, material)`
+Call ` new CUBE.GeoLayer(name, geojson).RoadSp(options, material)`

 ```javascript
 // C -> CUBE.Space